Bachelor of Economics: Top Courses and Careers

 Table of Contents

-Scope of B.A.
+Scope after B.A.
 Economics

 There is a lot of scope in the field of economics, and the career options in economics vary from Auditor to Accountant and from financial manager to Economist.
 And all of the career fields are quite a in demand and are lucrative career choices.
 Making a career after B.A.
 Economics is successful for students.